-The investment in CCAI is valued using market observable inputs.
-The fair value was estimated based on the subscription price of a recent share subscription exercise that was conducted subsequent to 31 December 2019 (refer to Note 45).
+For 2019, the non-listed equity investment is valued using market observable inputs.
+The fair value was estimated based on the subscription price of a recent share subscription exercise that was conducted subsequent to 31 December 2019.

-Reconciliation of fair value measurement of non-listed equity investments classified as equity instruments designated at fair value through OCI:
+Reconciliation of fair value measurement of non-listed equity investment classified as equity instruments designated at FVOCI:

-Other
+Other investment

+2020 2019

-investment \$'000
+\$'000 \$'000

-At 1 January 2019 Additions Remeasurement recognised in OCI - 1,285 -
+At 1 January 1,285

+Additions (Note 18) 403 1,285

+Remeasurement recognised in other comprehensive income 1,353

-At 31 December 2019 1,285
+At 31 December 3,041 1,285